This tutorial shows how to create a Capital Investment Plan in Excel.

 Step 4.
 Include Headcount Forecast and Resource Plan

 Group the employee forecast into functions and link the resulting headcount to average salary assumptions.
-Split the resource forecast into fixed and variable employees.
+In addition, split the resource forecast into fixed and variable employees.

 An example of fixed resources would be the management team, which is not greatly sensitive to the company’s growth and is predictable over time.

-List the role names with associated headcount beneath them and then multiply them by the relevant salary assumptions.
+Finally, list the role names with associated headcount beneath them and multiply them by the relevant salary assumptions.

 For variable resource planning, assume they depend on the number of customers or any other driver in the financial model.